bartpleiter/tabular-backdoors/README.md

 Output logs are found in the `output/` folder.
 All logs end with a section `EASY COPY PASTE RESULTS:` where you can copy the resulting lists containing the `ASR` and `BA` for each run.

-### Run notebooks (e.g. Spectral Signatures defence)
+### Run notebooks (Defences and FeatureImportance calculations)

 See the `Notebooks/` folder for other (smaller or parts of) experiments in the form of notebooks.
 To run the defences, you must first run the appropiate `CreateModel` Notebook to create a backdoored model and dataset which can then be analyzed with the other Notebooks.
+For Fine-Pruning defence, there is a dedicated subfolder in the `Notebooks/Defences` folder with notebooks to train, prune and finetune FTT.